The Nationalist Movement (Belize): Labour Movement

 Around the 1930s and 1940s, the Belizean economy was mainly based on forestry which was an industry that was declining quickly at the time.
 The Labour movement came into being in 1934 when Antonio Soberanis Gómez led a group of struggling workers in the movement called the Labourers and Unemployed Association (LUA) to fight for more jobs and better pay.
 This made the people begin to question what being colonized by England had done for Belize.
 The people then thought how a country with many resources, wealthy landowners and merchants, had so much poverty.

 Soberanis was jailed under a new sedition law in 1935.
 Still, the labour agitation achieved a great deal.
 Of most immediate importance was the creation of relief work by a governor who saw it as a way to avoid civil disturbances.
 Workers built more than 300 kilometres of roads.
 The greatest achievements of the agitation of the 1930s, and the ensuing Report of West India Royal Commission, were the labour reforms passed between 1941 and 1943.
 Trade unions were legalised in 1941, but the laws did not require employers to recognise these unions.
 The Employers and Workers Bill, passed on 27 April 1943, finally removed breach-of-labour-contract from the criminal code and enabled British Honduras's infant trade unions to pursue the struggle for improving labour conditions.
 The General Worker's Union (GWU), was registered in 1943, and quickly expanded into a nationwide organisation.

-In the forestry industry's unemployment was eased during World War II (1939–1945) because workers in the thousands immigrated to Britain for jobs in forestry, to work in Panama for the building of the Panama Canal and to the United States of America for jobs in agricultural estates.
+Pressure resulting from forestry industry unemployment was eased during World War II (1939–1945) because workers in the thousands emigrated to Britain for jobs there in forestry, to work in Panama for the building of the Panama Canal and to the United States of America for jobs in agriculture.